the-jesus/polymixer/README.md

 ## Modules
 Modules are located under the `modules/` directory and can be specified in the command line.
 Each module handles a specific type of file and can be independently configured.

-## Tools
-Two utility tools are included for debugging and validation:
-- `check-zip.sh`: Displays debugging information about ZIP files.
-- `zip-parser.py`: Tests if the ZIP file has been generated with errors.

-These tools are located in the `tools/` directory.

 ## Samples
 Sample files that can be used with the Polyglot File Generator are located under the `samples/` directory.
 These include various formats that demonstrate the capabilities of the tool.